 What are the different kinds of heat emergencies?

 Heat edema is swelling of the hands or feet from heat.
-People sometimes get this condition when initially exposed to hot weather and it usually goes away as the person adjusts to the heat.
+People sometimes get this condition when initially exposed to hot weather, and it usually goes away as the person adjusts to the heat.

 Heat tetany is tingling (especially of the wrists).
 Hyperventilation in hot weather can cause heat tetany.
 The best way to treat this condition is to remove the person from the hot environment and work to slow their breathing.

 Heat exhaustion usually entails a temperature of 101 to 104, headache, nausea, vomiting, dizziness, and fainting.
 Heat exhaustion may occur gradually, over the course of several days of exposure to high temperatures.
 It is important to recognize and treat heat exhaustion immediately.
 Treatment includes cooling, fans, taking off extra layers of clothing, drinking liquids, and applying ice over the groin and armpits).
 People typically respond well, but prompt treatment is necessary in order to prevent the condition from progressing to heat stroke where treatment may no longer be effective.

 Heat stroke is very serious.
 A person’s temperature rises over 104 degrees, and he or she has an altered mental status.
 There are two types of heat stroke — exertional, with profuse sweating, and classic, in which the skin is hot and dry.
 Classic heat stroke builds up over days, and is most common in infants and in the elderly.
 It is a true emergency.
 In the elderly population, up to 50% of those with heat stroke may die.
 Exertional heat stroke has a much better prognosis because it generally affects the young, healthy athlete and the diagnosis is often prompt, leading to a mortality of less than 5%.
 Both types of heat stroke are true medical emergencies and need to be recognized and treated immediately. .